 Committee Chair, Stacie Anderson, reviewed the forms in which the public can participate and comment on the meeting.
 Clerks pushed the screen for public comment.
 She noted that this is an information-only presentation from Kristen about Mobile Crisis Unit regarding the grant application.
 Kristen hasn't had a chance to come talk to us about what all that entails and this seems like a good time with all of the chatter from the public regarding this particular item.
-Stacie noted the order of operations for the meeting - it is scheduled until 1:05 so Kristen can have time to explain this, then we will take questions and comments from the committee, then we will take questions and comments from the public on this.
+Stacie noted the order of operations for the meeting - it is scheduled until 1:05 so Kristen can have time to explain this, then we will take questions and comments from the committee, then we will take questions and comments from the scheduled until take questions and comments from the public on this.